irvinleegc/irvinleegc.github.io/_posts/2017-05-01-Moving or Transporting SAP Layout Across Client or System.md

 ## Copy SAP Layout for ALV report across client ##
 Typical example would be to have the ALV layout created in golden client.
 However since it's likely to that no transaction / master data being created in golden client, executing the ALV report would not be able to generate any ALV output.

-The walk around is as follows:
+The walk around as follows:
 ### Method 1 ###
 Create the Variant on a different client on the same system example client 200 or 300.
 Include the transport in a transport number in client 200 or 300.